-As stated in Chapter 1, aid recipients may receive the equivalent of 5 full-time years of maximum usage (15 Quarters of Eligibility, or the equivalent hours).
+As stated in Chapter 1, aid recipients may receive the equivalent of 5 full-time years of maximum usage (15 quarters/10 semesters or the clock hour equivalent).

 Quantitative Standard for Apprentices

 To meet "satisfactory program progress" the apprentice must successfully complete the required hours for each payment period that aid was disbursed.